Kilroymyboy/CPSC-585/README.txt

 Y button- throw powerup away
 Back button- reset the game
 Keyboard:
+wasd and arrow keys for controls on the car
+Left and right control for hand brake f and left shift are for powerup use (may not work as intended)

 Currently included Features:
 Game rules (path generating and health for following car which is lost when not on the path)